Women in the Democratic Republic of the Congo: Women's health

 Maternal mortality rates are high, as access to maternal healthcare is limited.
 Additionally, a woman can only use contraceptives with the permission of her husband, rendering her unable to prevent herself from contracting AIDS from him.

 Women are disproportionately impacted by HIV in the DRC: of the 390,000 adults infected with HIV 71.79% are women.
 The rate of new HIV infections among women ages 15–24 was four-times higher than that of men in the same demographic.
 Women are also less likely to have access to treatment than men.
 73% of adult men living with HIV are on treatment, compared to 58% of adult women.

 Under the penal code of the Democratic Republic of Congo (DRC) abortion is prohibited, but it is generally accepted that an abortion can be performed to save a woman's life.
 However, access to safe abortion in the DRC is extremely limited and women are rarely able to access reliable medical procedures.
 The DRC is a signatory to the Maputo Protocol which directs states to legalize abortion in cases where a woman's physical and mental health is at jeopardy or in cases of rape, incest, and fetal anomaly.
 The Congolese government ratified the Maputo Protocol in March 2008, and due to the nature of the country's legal system, this expanded the categories of legal abortion in compliance with the Maputo Protocol.
+Nonetheless, Congolese women's health advocate Anny Modi identified in 2020 that few doctors in the DRC are capable of conducting the procedure, creating an "obstacle race" for women seeking to terminate a pregnancy.